SifatSikder/Gomuko-AI-Project-1/README.md

 # Currently Working On
-Score evaluation function to generate the scores of any state
+Minimax algorithm to generate the AI move